 Types of Seals

-There are other types of seal in Newfoundland and Labrador waters, among them the hood, the square flipper and the harbour seal.
+There are other types of seals in Newfoundland and Labrador waters, among them the hooded seal, the square flipper and the harbour seal.
 The skin of the harbour seal was prized for clothing, which made it particularly valuable.
 The large square flippers's fat was good for oil.
 But none of these seals could be taken in the same quantities as harps since they are more dispersed and do not gather on the ice for whelping.
 Because the harps migrate annually close to the coast, and then congregate on the spring ice, they were far more easily accessible to people on the coast.

 Different Uses for Harvested Seals